PersimMonMon/Hashing-Microservice/README.md

   -Receives back a JSON object containing the computed hash
   -Takes in the fields "input" and "hash".
 Where "input" is a string that's required and "hash" is a string not required.

+How it is being used
+  -This expample shows basic usage of the microservice, the client determines which hashing algorithm to use
+  -Useful when the user needs a specific hash type (for example, SHA-1 for legacy systems)
+  -Demostrates how to structure a valid JSON request for the /hash endpoint
+  -Helps developers understand how to override the default hashing behavior by giving the "hash" input field

 Notes/Reminders: The program will default to SHA256 if users do not specify an input for "hash".

 ## How to RECEIEVE Data